About Prior Learning Assessment

 If the mentor decides that more information is needed to make a grade determination, you may be asked to submit additional evidence, take an examination or be interviewed.
 The latter practices are often used in cases where students have acquired knowledge of a subject that cannot readily be documented.
 If your knowledge is judged to be insufficient, the mentor will award a grade of “no credit (NC).”

 The only limit to the number of credits you may earn through PLA is that English Composition I and II cannot be taken as PLA courses.
 In a few cases, students have earned enough PLA credits to fulfill most of their degree requirements.
 Students may not exceed the University’s maximum number of credits carried per semester without permission of their academic advisor and/or dean.

 At the end of the 12-week semester, you will receive a grade report, within the same time frame as for any other course at Thomas Edison State University.
 If you are a student at another school, you should request in writing from the Office of the Registrar that a Thomas Edison State University transcript be sent to your home institution.

 PLA Policies and Procedures

-1. It is recommended that students enrolled in Thomas Edison State University check with the Advisement Center to be certain that all selected PLA course descriptions are applicable to their degree program before registering for a PLA.
+1. It is recommended that students enrolled in Thomas Edison State University check with the Office of Academic Advising to be certain that all selected PLA course descriptions are applicable to their degree program before registering for a PLA.
 Students enrolled in other institutions should make sure that credits earned through PLA will apply toward their degree programs before registering for PLA at Thomas Edison State University.
 Course descriptions from colleges other than Thomas Edison State University may not be used as a basis for PLA if Thomas Edison State University has an equivalent course in its PLA Course Description Database.